11 Money Rules You Need to Have Memorized Before You’re 40

 Look for identity theft

 Do not, we repeat, do not throw your statements straight into the trash (or do the digital equivalent of deleting the emails without reading them).
 Statements and electronic alerts from your bank, credit cards, and loan holders are one of the first ways you can spot suspicious activity, Dearing says.
 And staying on top of fraud is super important because the longer it goes on, the longer it will take to untangle and the more damage will be done to your finances.
-And thwart future thieves with these 26 tips.

 Live within your means